 The server is free to return the glyph bitmaps in multiple replies to reduce the amount of buffering that is necessary.
-In this situation, the set of characters obtained above is partitioned into an implementation-dependent number of ordered, non-overlapping subsets containing runs of one or more consecutive characters.
+In this situation, the set of characters obtained above is partitioned into an implementation-dependent number of ordered, nonoverlapping subsets containing runs of one or more consecutive characters.
 The global ordering of characters must be maintained such that concatenating the subsets in order that they were produced yields the original set.
 A reply is generated for each subset, in the order that it was produced.

 For each character in a subset, an image of that character's glyph is described by a rectangle of bits corresponding to the pixels specified by FORMAT.IMAGE-RECT.
 Within the image, set and clear bits represent inked and non-inked pixels, respectively.

 Each scanline of a glyph image, from top to bottom, is zero-padded on the right to a multiple of the number of bits specified by FORMAT.SCANLINE-PAD.
 The scanline is then divided from left to right into a sequence of FORMAT.SCANLINE-UNIT bits.
-The bits of each unit are then arranged such that the left-most pixel is stored in the most- or least-significant bit, according to FORMAT.BIT-OR-DER-MSB.
-The bytes of each unit are then arranged such that the most- or least-significant byte, according to FORMAT.BYTE-OR-DER-MSB, is transmitted first.
-Finally, the units are arranged such that the left-most is transmitted first and the right-most is transmitted last.
+The bits of each unit are then arranged such that the left-most pixel is stored in the most- or least-significant bit, according to FORMAT.BIT-ORDER-MSB.
+The bytes of each unit are then arranged such that the most- or least-significant byte, according to FORMAT.BYTE-ORDER-MSB, is transmitted first.
+Finally, the units are arranged such that the left-most is transmitted last.